LokeshNahar/Query-Engine-Vector/ReadME.md

 Under the default configuration, all data will be stored in the ./qdrant_storage directory.

-Qdrant is now accessible:\
+Qdrant is now accessible:
 API: localhost:6333

 to Preprocess, Generate, and Upload the vector embeddings to the qdrant Database simply by running the following command (confirm Data Path in config.py file):
 ```
-#to generate the embeddings and then upload (make sure your OS has torch.cuda)
+#to generate the embeddings and then upload (make sure your system has torch.cuda)
 python3 generate_upload.py --generate_embeddings
 ```